Charu-Gupta-2708/Data_projects_TripleTen/Business Analytics Project /README.md

+TripleTen Sprint 3 Project -Business Analytics Project

-This is the nd project I worked on in the TripleTen BIA program.
-This project was the most independent project I've worked on so far, and I loved it.
+This is the 3rd project I worked on in the TripleTen BIA program.